table of contents

 - CIRCUMFIX flag

-- Affixes signed with CIRCUMFIX flag may be on a word when this word also has a prefix with CIRCUMFIX flag and vice versa (see circumfix.* test files in the source distribution).
+- An affix flagged with CIRCUMFIX may be applied to a word only when the word also has a prefix with CIRCUMFIX, and vice versa (see the circumfix.* test files in the source distribution).

 - FORBIDDENWORD flag

-- This flag signs forbidden word form.
-Because affixed forms are also forbidden, we can subtract a subset from set of the accepted affixed and compound words.
-Note: usefull to forbid erroneous words, generated by the compounding mechanism.
+- This flag marks a forbidden word form.
+Because affixed forms are also forbidden, we can subtract a subset from the set of accepted affixed and compound words.
+Note: useful for forbidding erroneous words generated by the compounding mechanism.

 - FULLSTRIP

-- With FULLSTRIP, affix rules can strip full words, not only one less characters, before adding the affixes, see fullstrip.* test files in the source distribution).
-Note: conditions may be word length without FULLSTRIP, too.
+- With FULLSTRIP, affix rules can strip the full word, not only all but one character, before adding the affixes (see the fullstrip.* test files in the source distribution).
+Note: even without FULLSTRIP, conditions may match the full word length.

 - KEEPCASE flag

-- Forbid uppercased and capitalized forms of words signed with KEEPCASE
+- Forbid uppercased and capitalized forms of words flagged with KEEPCASE.

-flags.
-Useful for special orthographies (measurements and currency often
+Useful for special orthographies (measurements and currency often keep

-keep their case in uppercased texts) and writing systems (e.g. keeping
+their case even in uppercased texts) and writing systems (e.g. keeping the

 lower case of IPA characters).
-Also valuable for words erroneously written
+Also useful for words that would otherwise

 Note: With CHECKSHARPS declaration, words with sharp s and KEEPCASE flag may be capitalized and uppercased, but uppercased forms of these words may not contain sharp s, only SS.
 See germancompounding example in the tests directory of the Hunspell distribution.